JumpToken (JMPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JumpToken Price Prediction for 2025–2050

-According to your JumpToken price prediction, the value of JMPT is expected to change by 238.64%, reaching a price of 3.1533USD by 2050.
+According to your JumpToken price prediction, the value of JMPT is expected to change by 238.64%, reaching a price of 3.1992USD by 2050.

 Short Term JumpToken Price Prediction For Today, Tomorrow, This Week, and 30 Days